ConnorBaxter/ScambaitToolkit/README.md

 > *Read Setup.md for recommended intallation procedure*

+Feature list will likely get more sarcastic as items are added

 1. Syskey
    * After setting a password the passwords are written to a textfile for inspection.
    * Numerous popups with a message of your chosing(by editing settings.txt) are show which move as you try to hover over them